 I am available to develop creative projects for a wide range of client needs, whether graphic or photographic.
-I also offer personal or group tuition with my ‘Suffolk Photography Courses’ and ‘Italian Photography Holidays’.
-Please feel free to call me or get in touch through my ‘Contact me’ page to discuss projects modest or large, or tuition you may be considering.
+I also offer personal or group workshop styled tuition with either my ‘Suffolk Photography Courses’ and ‘Italian Photography Holidays’.
+Please call or email me through my ‘Contact me’ page, to discuss projects modest or large, or tuition.

 Throughout my career, I have been privileged in being commissioned by so many influential clients.
-Having discovered photography and graphic design before the digital revolution, the possibilities for visual expression seem almost magical to me, as we live our lives together with daily miracles and wonderment.
+Having discovered photography and graphic design before the digital revolution, I am constantly fascinated by the ever extending creative possibilities.
+Being involved with Suffolk photography melds very well with also being a graphic designer.

 My design and photography skills were learnt in their original pre-digital form.
 Slow, sometimes laborious, but wonderfully rewarding.
 Consequently I am forever in awe of the kit I have at my disposal.
 My main camera is a Nikon D4, which for absolute peace of mind, has two ‘parallel’ memory card functions.
 This I can use with either the finest AF-S 14-24mm 2.8 Nikon lens; AF-S 24-70mm 2.8 Nikon lens, AF-S 70-200mm 2.8 Nikon lens or the Sigma Art 85mm 1.4 prime portrait lens.
 I process my work on a MacBook Pro, so I can shoot, download, evaluate and post-produce my work, before posting it from anywhere and to anywhere within minutes of shooting.
 I have travelled through time from being Roland Blunk, a 60’s London art student, using my parents’ attic as a first ‘dark room’, to using the world as my studio and that really is a miracle to me.